 FAFSA Simplification Act

-EFSC's Financial Aid Office wants to be sure you're aware of new regulatory requirements for the 2024-25 academic year Free Application for Federal Aid (FAFSA).
+EFSC's Financial Aid Office wants to be sure you're aware of new regulatory requirements for the 2024-25 academic year Free Application for Federal Aid (FAFSA) — updates that also impact the 2025-26 academic year FAFSA which is also available now.
 One of the federal government’s goals is to make it easier for students to apply for financial aid by significantly reducing the number of questions.

 Review the changes below and we will provide more updates as needed.
 Be sure to apply for aid as soon as possible so we can determine your eligibility as early as possible.